 (One night there was a fire in a building.
 One man was very (badly) injured.
 He was rushed to hospital and (after) three days, he died from internal injuries.

 In our age of verbal and written communication, linguistic and reading difficulties are not easy to cope with.
-It’s a problem, predominantly among children, that can leave one in a terribly lonely world, feeling unconfident and insecure.
-When mocked by their peers, and dubbed lazy, stupid, or careless by exasperated teachers or parents, their self-esteem is often bludgeoned out of existence.
+It’s a problem that can leave one in a lonely world, feeling unconfident and insecure.
+Children’s self-esteem is often bludgeoned out of existence when mocked by their peers and dubbed lazy, stupid, or careless by exasperated teachers or parents.

-Multitudes of specialists have produced a sea of research trying to find the cause and a solution.
-There is a labyrinth of differing, opposing, and often contradictory theories about dyslexia — what it is, its causes, and its possible correction.
-Despite now knowing what cognitive skills are involved when children learn to read and write, and a better understanding of the “reading” brain, dyslexia is still considered an incurable, persistent and life-long condition (Novembli & Azizah, 2019; Knowles, 2017).
+Multiple specialists have produced a sea of research to find the cause and a solution.
+As a result, there is a labyrinth of differing, opposing, and often contradictory theories about dyslexia — what it is, its causes, and its possible correction.
+However, despite knowing what cognitive skills are involved when children learn to read and write, and a better understanding of the “reading” brain, dyslexia is still considered an incurable, persistent, and life-long condition (Novembli & Azizah, 2019; Knowles, 2017).

-Perhaps the solution to this learning disorder does not lie in one aspect alone, but in combining several different approaches, methods and principles.
-Edublox’s dyslexia treatment program is based on four pillars: (1.) the Orton-Gillingham approach, (2.) cognitive training, (3.) the development of two crucial brain areas for reading and writing, and (4.) solid learning principles.
+Perhaps the solution to this learning disorder does not lie in one aspect alone but in combining several different approaches, methods, and principles.
+Edublox’s dyslexia treatment program is based on four pillars: (1.) the Orton-Gillingham approach, (2.) cognitive training, (3.) the development of two crucial brain areas, and (4.) solid learning principles.

 Edublox’s dyslexia treatment program is aligned with the well-respected Orton-Gillingham approach, developed by Anna Gillingham and founded on the theoretical work of the American neurologist Samuel Orton.

-Orton cultivated a special interest in children with dyslexia.
-He studied over 1,000 children, and his observations persuaded him that children with dyslexia were especially prone to left-right confusions and reversals, such as mistaking b for d or was for saw.
-Orton thus concluded that dyslexia was due to a failure to establish a left-right sense, which was in turn caused by incomplete cerebral dominance.
+Orton cultivated a particular interest in children with dyslexia.
+He studied over 1,000 children, and his observations persuaded him that children with dyslexia were especially prone to left-right confusion and reversals, such as mistaking b for d or was for saw.
+Orton thus concluded that dyslexia was due to a failure to establish a left-right sense, which was, in turn, caused by incomplete cerebral dominance.
 Gillingham translated these theories into a highly structured reading method.

 The Orton-Gillingham (OG) method is a direct, explicit, multisensory, structured, sequential, diagnostic, and prescriptive way to teach reading, spelling, and writing.
-Actually, it’s most properly understood and practiced as an approach, not a method, program, or system.
+It is most properly understood and practiced as an approach, not a method, program, or system.
 In the hands of a well-trained and experienced instructor, it is a powerful tool of exceptional breadth, depth, and flexibility.

 The outcomes not statistically significant

-Stevens et al. (2021) conducted a meta-analysis to examine the effects of OG reading interventions on the reading outcomes of students with or at risk for word-level reading disabilities (WLRD).
+Stevens and colleagues (2021) conducted a meta-analysis to examine the effects of OG reading interventions on the reading outcomes of students with or at risk for word-level reading disabilities (WLRD).
 The purpose of a meta-analysis is to systematically combine and analyze data from published research studies to understand what that body of research says about a particular question.

-The findings of Stevens and his colleagues’ meta-analysis suggest that OG reading interventions do not statistically significantly improve foundational skill outcomes (i.e., phonological awareness, phonics, fluency, spelling), although the mean effect size was in favor of OG-based approaches.
-Similarly, there were no significant differences for vocabulary and comprehension outcomes with or at risk for WLRD.
+The findings of Stevens et al.’s meta-analysis suggest that OG reading interventions do not statistically significantly improve foundational skill outcomes (i.e., phonological awareness, phonics, fluency, spelling).
+However, the mean effect size was in favor of OG-based approaches.
+Similarly, there were no significant differences in vocabulary and comprehension outcomes for students with or at risk for WLRD.